Brexit Means Brexit: Selection Bias, Echo Chambers, and Entrenched Opinion on Reddit: Introduction

 We present an end-to-end framework that addresses all three questions, applied to the \rbrexit subreddit spanning the full Brexit saga (November 2015 -- February 2021; 871K submissions).
 The answer to \textbf{Q3} reframes the other two: the dominant mechanism shaping polarisation dynamics on \rbrexit is not opinion change but \emph{survivorship bias}.
-The users who keep posting are precisely those most resistant to change---already-entrenched partisans.
-Persuadable users have left.
+The active community is overwhelmingly transient, and who keeps posting is decided by engagement, not conviction: the most strident voices are disproportionately one-off posters who never return.
 This finding challenges the premise of prior future-stance prediction models and carries direct implications for platform polarisation interventions.

 Our contributions are: